The galaxy size to halo spin relation of disk galaxies in cosmological hydrodynamical simulations: The Simulations and Methodology

 The \eagle{} project \citep[][]{2015MNRAS.446..521S, 2015MNRAS.450.1937C} is a suite of cosmological hydrodynamic simulations, which were performed with a version of the N-body Tree-PM smoothed particle hydrodynamics (SPH) code \texttt{GADGET-3} by \citet{2005MNRAS.361..776S}.
 The cosmological parameters adopted in the \eagle{} project are $\Omega_m=0.307$, $\Omega_b=0.048$, $\Omega_{\Lambda}=0.693$,$h=0.6777$, $n_s=0.9611$ and $\sigma_8=0.829$ \citep[][]{2014A&A...571A..16P}.
 In this work, we use the Ref-L0100N1504 run which has a volume of $(100Mpc)^3$.

-The \apo{} project \citep[][]{2016MNRAS.457.1931S, 2016MNRAS.457..844F} performed a suite of cosmological hydrodynamic zoom-in simulations of 12 volumes selected to match the kinematics of the Local Group members.
-High resolution regions of the \apo{} were selected from dark matter only simulation \textsc{DOVE} which evolved a cosmological volume of ($100Mpc)^3$.
-The \apo{} project were performed with the same code \texttt{GADGET-3} as \eagle{}, and run with three different resolutions: low(L1), medium(L2) and high(L3).
+The \apo{} project \citep[][]{2016MNRAS.457.1931S, 2016MNRAS.457..844F} performed a suite of cosmological hydrodynamic zoom-in simulations of 12 volumes selected to match the kinematics of Local Group.
+High-resolution regions of the \apo{} were selected from dark matter only simulation \textsc{DOVE} which evolved a cosmological volume of ($100Mpc)^3$.
+The \apo{} project was performed with the same code \texttt{GADGET-3} as \eagle{}, and run with three different resolutions: low(L1), medium(L2), and high(L3).
 Since only two volumes have been run at high-resolution (L3) in \apo{}, we use the medium-resolution (L2) data in this work.
 The cosmological parameters in \apo{} simulation adopt the result of WMAP-7, namely $\Omega_ m=0.272$, $\Omega_b=0.0455$, $\Omega_{\Lambda}=0.728$,$h=0.704$, $n_s=0.967$ and $\sigma_8=0.81$ \citep[][]{2011ApJS..192...18K}.

-The table~\ref{tab:simulation} summarize the typical individual particle mass and softening length for all above simulations.
+The table~\ref{tab:simulation} summarize the typical individual particle mass and softening length for all the above simulations.

-In all above simulations, dark-matter haloes are identified with friends-of-friends (FOF) algorithm \citep[][]{1985ApJ...292..371D} and subhaloes are subsequently identified with the SUBFIND algorithm \citep[][]{2001MNRAS.328..726S, 2009MNRAS.399..497D}.
+In all the above simulations, dark matter haloes are identified with friends-of-friends (FOF) algorithm \citep[][]{1985ApJ...292..371D} and subhaloes are subsequently identified with the SUBFIND algorithm \citep[][]{2001MNRAS.328..726S, 2009MNRAS.399..497D}.